alsyundawy/Chromium-hardening/Browser settings/flags.md

 ### Warning
 **You shouldn't use flags to configure Chrome because they're not supported.
-Instead, configure Chrome for your [enterprise or organization using policies](https://support.google.com/chrome/a/answer/9037717) (chrome://policy).** The original page was [removed](https://www.chromium.org/administrators/policy-list-3/atomic/_groups).  - Statement from a Google Marketing Manager (_not my own!_).
+Instead, configure Chrome for your [enterprise or organization using policies](https://support.google.com/chrome/a/answer/9037717) (chrome://policy).** The original page was [removed](https://www.chromium.org/administrators/policy-list-3/atomic/_groups).  - Statement is from a Google Marketing Manager (_not my own!_).

 ### Flags (depending which OS/Chrome version)